Process

 Design critique skill

-A reusable agent reviews product surfaces against Helm principles, Decision Lens, personas, NN/g heuristics, and AI-interaction patterns.
+A reusable agent reviews product surfaces against product principles, decision lenses, personas, NN/g heuristics, and AI-interaction patterns.

 Evals and quality cadence